ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Deployment.md

 signTransaction(tx, privateKey)
 ````

 After constructing the transaction object according to the above steps, it is necessary to send the transaction to the blockchain.
 There are many ways to send transactions.
-For more information, please refer to [How to invoke a contract] (./Smart_Contract_Invocation.md).
+For more information, please refer to [How to invoke a contract](./Smart_Contract_Invocation.md).

 Here we use the method in the TS SDK as an example to illustrate the process of sending a transaction.